jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/0_Discretize_Aero.typ

 According to Professor Steve Brunton, who works at the University of Washington and specializes in physics-based simulations and Machine Learning, systems that represent reality are parsimonious.
 In the context of modeling surrogate models, parsimonious means that the number of free parameters should be chosen as low as possible and as high as necessary.
-To understand this, we should first discuss the difference between interpolation and extrapolation.
+To understand this, we should first
+// the word discuss is disliked discuss the difference between interpolation and extrapolation.
 For this, a concrete example should be presented.
 Let's assume we have 100 data points in a two-dimensional space.
 One dimension could represent shoe size and the other dimension could represent height.
 These 100 shoe sizes and heights span a known space.